victorviro/ml_pipeline/documentation/airflow_setup.md

 export AIRFLOW__CORE__DAGS_FOLDER=...
 ```

-We can check the current configuration with the `airflow config list` command.
+We can check the current configuration with the `airflow config list` command or `airflow config get-value core sql_alchemy_conn` to check the value for a specific configuration variable.

 We need to initialize the database again to apply the changes: